The Great Hunt Panel of Ancient Rock Art

 The “Great Hunt” rock art panel is located in Utah’s Nine Mile Canyon on a remote scenic backcountry byway.
 The area has five rock art panels, but the Great Hunt Panel is the most famous and considered one of Utah’s most recognizable rock art panels.

-It’s located a little over 3:30 hours from Salt Lake City in very remote country.
+It’s located a little over three and a half hours from Salt Lake City in very remote country.
 When you arrive, you can’t help but be taken aback by just how remarkably well-preserved the panel is.

 Great Hunt Panel Tells a Story